Talcum Powder Settlement

 More than 3,000 talcum powder lawsuits have been filed against Johnson & Johnson for failing to warn women of the risk of developing ovarian cancer from using its popular baby powder in the pelvic area.

-Three such cases have resulted in massive monetary awards of $72 million, $55 million, and $70 million.
+Four such cases have resulted in massive monetary awards of $110 million, $72 million, $70 million, and $55 million.

 Jacqueline Fox, who also contracted ovarian cancer after a long history of using baby powder for feminine hygiene, filed suit against Johnson & Johnson in 2014.
 Ms. Fox was one of 60 women filing negligence lawsuits against the company.